grau-maus/accessible/README.md

 4. Setup your PostgreSQL user, password and database and make sure it matches your **.env** file

-5. Get into your pipenv, migrate your database, seed your database, and run your flask app
+5. Get into your pipenv

    ```bash
    pipenv shell
    ```

+6. Migrate your database, seed your database, and run your flask app

    ```bash
    flask db upgrade